-To the appropriate representative of management or those charged with governance of ABC Company:21 [The objective and scope of the review]
+To the appropriate representative of management or those charged with governance of ABC Company: [The objective and scope of the review]

-You22 have requested that we review the general purpose financial statements of ABC Company, which comprise the statement of financial position as at 31 December 20X1, and the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+You have requested that we review the general purpose financial statements of ABC Company, which comprise the statement of financial position as at 31 December 20X1, and the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and material accounting policy information and other explanatory information.
 We are pleased to confirm our acceptance and our understanding of this review engagement by means of this letter.